Cowichan Community Centre: Cowichan Performing Arts Centre

 Since 1978, the Cowichan Performing Arts Centre (formerly known as the Cowichan Theatre) has been the premiere entertainment venue in Cowichan welcoming thousands of visitors, patrons, performers and artists to its 731-seat proscenium-arch theatre.
 The Cowichan Performing Arts Centre serves the Cowichan region as a community theatre for local groups, as a roadhouse for touring professional artists, and as a conference and convention facility.
 It hosts performances sponsored by the Cowichan Symphony Society.

 The Cowichan Performing Arts Centre is a function of the Arts & Culture Division of the Cowichan Valley Regional District's Recreation & Culture Department, with funding coming from throughout the Cowichan Region, from the Malahat to Ladysmith.

 Cowichan Aquatic Centre

 The Cowichan Aquatic Centre is the new swimming pool facility located adjacent to the Cowichan Community Centre, in the Municipality of North Cowichan and near the City of Duncan, completed for the 2008 North American Indigenous Games.
-Standing on the platform in front of the Aquatic Centre, by the Totem Pole, is the perfect viewing spot to photograph the World's Largest Hockey Stick.
+Standing on the platform in front of the Aquatic Centre, by the Totem Pole, is the perfect viewing spot to photograph the place where World's Largest Hockey Stick used to be.